-So how do you properly vet and interview a product management candidate to be sure you’re entrusting your product to the right person?
+So how do you properly vet and interview a product manager to be sure you’re entrusting your product to the right person?
 Other than asking the right interview questions, here are some ways to put them through the paces before making an offer.

 1. Can the product management candidate write?

 While in-person presence and verbal communication skills are essential, product managers constantly express their ideas, thoughts, and needs via the written word.
 Whether it’s email, Slack messages, bug reports, user stories, or more complex documents, product managers are constantly using text to get people on the same page.

 If a product manager can’t write, the risks run from simply looking unprofessional to providing less than precise or downright misleading direction to other teams.
 This could result in wasted development cycles, unhappy customers, or sales and marketing using incorrect information.